n7tae/mspot/README.md

 You may have noticed that two programs were created at the build stage: *mspot* the M17-only repeater/hot-spot, and *inicheck*, a program that will check you initialization file for errors. *inicheck* tries to be very thorough.
 In addition to making sure that all needed variable are define and have reasonable values, it checks that path names are pointing to existing files on your system, and that those files are the kinds of files they need to be.
 Do: `./inicheck mspot.ini`.
 If any errors are identified, *mspot* won't run.

 In the build section, a few `txt` files were copied.
-For connection information, *mspot* uses a host text file that is not compatible with the M17Hosts.txt file that is used by G4KLX's *M17Gateway* application. `M17_Hosts.txt` contains a list of all M17 and URF reflectors registered at [dvref.com](https://dvref.com/).
+These files are for connection information. `M17_Hosts.txt` contains a list of all M17 and URF reflectors registered at [dvref.com](https://dvref.com/).
 This file contains a time-stamp so you know exactly when it was created.
 You can easily build an up-to-the-minute accurate host text file with the *make-m17-host-file* program that you can build using the [*ham-dht-tools*](https://github.com/n7tae/ham-dht-tools) repository.
-The second, `MyHost.txt` is a place for you to add other reflectors that aren't registered at dvref.com.
+The second, `MyHosts.txt` is a place for you to add other reflectors that aren't registered at dvref.com.

 ## Starting *mspot*